ceschini/memcached/docs/science/three-pass-approach.md

 S.Keshav

-The author developed a efficient approach to read and digest research papers.
+The author developed an efficient approach to read and digest research papers.
 Giving a protocol to follow when running a survey or exploring papers: the **_Three-pass approach_**.

 Each pass accomplishes specific goals and builds upon the previous pass: The _first_ pass gives you a general idea about the paper.
 The _second_ pass lets you grasp the paper's content, but not its details.
 The _third_ pass helps you understand the paper in depth.